kata198/indexedredis/README.md

 You can check a typed field against the "irNull" variable found in the IndexedRedis or IndexedRedis.fields.

-e.x.
+For Example:

 	from IndexedRedis import irNull

 ..

-*Can be used directly in the model filtering:*
+*Null Values Can be used directly in the model filtering:*

 	notDangerFive = MyModel.objects.filter(dangerLevel__ne=irNull).filter(dangerLevel__ne=5).all()

-*or in results, through Queryable List.
-Or direct comparison (not shown):*
+*or in results, through Queryable List, :*

 	myResults = MyModel.objects.filter(something='value').all()

 	notDangerFive = myResults.filter(dangerLevel__ne=irNull).filter(dangerLevel__ne=5)

+*or direct comparison :*

+	if someObj.specialFlagX == irNull and formFields.get('waiverForm') != 'checked':

+		setError( 'We introduced X on 06/16/15.
+Customers who signed up prior may not have yet filled out form Y to assign them a category Z.\nIn order to use this feature, you must either fill out form Y in your properties section, call a service represenative, or perform a one-time waiver (checking the box next to the "waiver" signifies your signature of this waiver).

 **Advanced Types**